jameslnewell/tradie/README.md

     tradie build --watch --verbose

 Uses `webpack` and `sass-composer` to bundle script and style files.
-Browserify transforms and plugins may be specified in your `.tradierc` file.
+Browserify transforms and plugins may be specified in your `.tradie.js` file.
 Styling rules are `autoprefix`ed.

 Use the `--watch` flag to re-bundle script and style files whenever they change.